freeCodeCamp/guide/src/pages/game-development/unreal-engine/index.md

   Released in 1998 and targeted Windows PC, Linux, Mac, iOS, Playstation 3 and Xbox 360.
 Development is split between Unreal Script and C++, with an additional visual scripting interface called Kismet.

   * Unreal Engine 4
-  Released in 2015 and targets PC, PlayStation 4, Xbox One, Mac OS X, iOS, Android, many VR systems, Linux, SteamOS, and HTML5, and the editor can run on Windows, OS X and Linux.
+  Released in 2015 and targets PC, PlayStation 4, Xbox One, Mac OS X, iOS, Android, Nintendo Switch, many VR systems, Linux, SteamOS, and HTML5, and the editor can run on Windows, OS X and Linux.
 Unreal Script has been removed and replaced with dynamically reloaded C++ modules, and a more advanced visual scripting interface called Blueprints.

 #### More Information: